GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 ### Inspection and De-identification
 ![Reference Architecture](diagrams/inspect-deid-architecture.png)

-The pipeline can be used for CSV, TSV, Avro, and JSONL files stored in either Cloud Storage or Amazon S3 bucket.
+The pipeline can be used for CSV, TSV, Avro, and JSONL files stored/ingested in either Cloud Storage or Amazon S3 bucket.
 It uses State and Timer API for efficient batching to process the files in optimal manner.
 The results of the inspection or de-identification is written to a BigQuery table

 ### Re-identification